 Each homestead must be filed in the county or district Registry of Deeds in which the residence is located.
-To acquire a homestead for a mobile home, you must file at the Registry of Deeds in which the mobile home is located, also.
+To acquire a homestead for a mobile home, also referred to as a manufactured home, you must file at the Registry of Deeds in which the mobile home is located.
 The Registry of Deeds must file your manufactured home declaration even though you do not have a deed on record.

-Homestead forms may be obtained at www.sec.state. ma.us/rod and most Registries of Deeds.
+Homestead forms may be obtained at www.sec.state.ma.us/rod and most Registries of Deeds.
 Links to your county or district's website are also available.
 Forms are also available at legal stationery stores or your local attorney's office.
-Be sure the form is filled out completely and has been properly notarized, and remember to enclose a check for the thirty five dollars (\$35.00) recording fee with your completed form.
+Be sure the form is filled out completely and has been properly notarized, and remember to enclose a check for the thirty five dollar (\$35.00) recording fee when sending in your completed form.
 Checks should be made payable to the Commonwealth of Massachusetts.